 There are a number of classes of individuals who can make a claim and these are: -

-How with the Court consider any claim
+How will the Court consider a claim

 What is considered as reasonable financial provision by the Court will change on a case by case basis but will be assessed on the following factors:-

 The financial resources and needs (now and in the future) of the claimant.